the-codeslinger/HotkeyAutoExecute/README.md

 I cannot say.
 Right now, it does exactly what I need, and it took me two years since my first attempt to solve the problem before I added some polish to it.
 Nevertheless, it can still benefit from a few sprinkles of love here and there.
-The application does not have an icon, and the question mark icons I use for help I have repurposed verbatim from my [WorkTracker][wrkt] utility.
+For example, the question mark icons I use for help I have repurposed verbatim from my [WorkTracker][wrkt] utility.
+Maybe I could find a way to improve the UX.

-Maybe I could find a way to improve the UX or do some refactoring to improve the class and method naming.
-The development was plagued by chasing problems and solutions.
-Therefore, some details have been left unpolished in the pursuit of a working implementation.

-Because of these minor flaws, I did not yet give it a 1.0 version number.
-It is 0.8.0 for now.
+The tool is functional, though, and I never planned to create a beautiful application.
+In the end, it is a small niche utility that only I use 😉.

 [agsc]: https://the-codeslinger.com/2020/08/15/automate-game-screenshot-capture-windows-api-sendinput-function-with-c/